isomerpages/moh-bioethics/_activities/current-projects.md

 **Casebook of Medico-Legal Cases in Singapore**

-**Establishment of a 'Bioethics Corner' at the Lee Kong Chian Reference Library**
+**Establishment of a 'Bioethics Corner' with the National Library Board**

 **Revamp of the Bioethics Exhibition at the Science Centre Singapore**